dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

      - marks that the landscape is not complete, but an update
      - optional, defaults to null
      - null
+   * - tags
+     - List
+     -
+     - optional, defaults to null
+     - null
    * - templates
      - Map<ItemDescription>
      - Item descriptions to be used as templates.
 All values except identifier and name will be applied to the assigned items.
+     - optional, defaults to null
+     - null
+   * - type
+     - String
+     - The type of the component.
+A string describing its nature.
+If no icon is set, the type determines the displayed icon.
+     - optional, defaults to null
+     - null
+   * - units
+     - Map<UnitDescription>
+     - Description of units (optional, can also be given in sources).
      - optional, defaults to null
      - null